growdigital/growdigital.org/src/posts/why-css-in-js.md

 layout: post.hbs
 collection: post
 draft: true
-excerpt: As a CSS frontend developer, it’s taken me a while to understand why CSS-in-JS is so popular in the ReactJS world.
+excerpt: As a CSS frontend designer/developer without much ReactJS experience, it’s taken me a while to understand why CSS-in-JS is so popular in the React world.
 Now I think I know…

 ---